Air Quality Training 101

 Air Quality 101 (AQ101) Training provides a comprehensive and foundational knowledge of the Clean Air Act (CAA) and its various regulatory programs.
 The program covers the history of the CAA, National Ambient Air Quality Standards (NAAQS), and an overview of regulatory programs that impact industrial operations (e.g., New Source Performance Standards, Prevention of Significant Deterioration, air quality modeling, etc.).
 The program also covers more focused topics that are encountered day to day by facility environmental personnel such as the basics of emissions testing and continuous emissions monitoring.

 Numerous professional designations require continuing education/professional development.
-Upon request, ALL4 will present a certificate identifying ALL4’s Air Quality 101 as 12 hours of continuing education/professional development.
+Upon completing either track, a certificate will be provided identifying ALL4’s Air Quality 101 as 12 hours of continuing education/professional development (or 16 hours for both tracks).
 Many states and professional organizations accept continuing education hours/professional development hours for license/certification renewal purposes.
 To ensure acceptability in each personal situation, please check with the requirements of your State Board/Professional Organization.

 Instructor